eddmash/android-form/docs/source/com/eddmash/form/fields/CollectionFieldInterface.rst

    Field that manipulates multiple views together.

-   Its important to note that the specific fields don't loose there individuality and the values return will be values for each single view.
+   Its important to note that the specific fields don't loose there individuality and the values return will be values for each single editText.

-   Setting will be attempted on each single view if its value is found in the map of values passed in.
+   Setting will be attempted on each single editText if its value is found in the map of values passed in.

 Methods
 -------
 addField
 ^^^^^^^^

-.. java:method::  void addField(String name, View view)
+.. java:method::  void addField(String name, View editText)
    :outertype: CollectionFieldInterface

-   Add view to the collection.
+   Add editText to the collection.

-   :param name: identify the view uniquely
+   :param name: identify the editText uniquely
-   :param view: the view instance
+   :param editText: the editText instance

 addField
 ^^^^^^^^

-.. java:method::  void addField(String name, View view, boolean editable)
+.. java:method::  void addField(String name, View editText, boolean editable)
    :outertype: CollectionFieldInterface

-   Add view to the collection.
+   Add editText to the collection.

-   :param name: identify the view uniquely
+   :param name: identify the editText uniquely
-   :param view: the view instance
+   :param editText: the editText instance
-   :param editable: indicate if view allows having its values being set, true if view is editable, else false.
+   :param editable: indicate if editText allows having its values being set, true if editText is editable, else false.

 addField
 ^^^^^^^^